Fujifilm X-A5 vs Sony A7R III

-Both the X-A5 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the X-A5 followed on from the Fujifilm X-A3.
+Both the X-A5 and the A7R III have been discontinued, but can regularly be found used on ebay.
+The A7R III was replaced by the Sony A7R IV, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-A5 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.